The Old Compass Cafe, Saigon - review by Rusty Compass

 Photo: Mark Bowyer The Old Compass Cafe, Saigon

 The wine list is concise and mixes old and new world options including several by the glass.
 Saigon’s best craft beers are also served.
+This is a beautiful place for a glass of wine or a Saigon craft beer at the end of the day.
+Happy hour runs from 5PM to 7PM daily.

 The Old Compass keeps a selection of books and magazines about Vietnam and the world for our guests - a few are available for sale too.